danielfett/draft-dpop/main.md

    * Added `invalid_dpop_proof` error code for DPoP errors in token request
    * Fixed up and added to the IANA section
    * Added `dpop_signing_alg_values_supported` authorization server metadata
+   * Moved the Acknowledgements into an Appendix and added a bunch of names (best effort)

    -00 [[ Working Group Draft ]]